kritikaRaj261/Project3-Amazon-Sales-Report/README.md

 - **Sales by Category**: Graph depicting the performance of different categories.
 - **Sales by Gender**: Visualization of sales split by gender.
 - **Courier Status**: Chart illustrating the proportion of orders shipped by courier.
+- **Distribution Based on Size**:Visualization of orders split by Size.

 ### Conclusion
 The data analysis reveals that the business has a significant customer base in Maharashtra state, mainly serves retailers, fulfills orders through Amazon, experiences high demand for T-shirts, and sees M-Size as the preferred choice among buyers.